 GST

-The addition of GST on customers’ bills was discouraging for them it can impact their spending behavior in a negative way.
+The addition of GST on customers’ bills was discouraging for them it can negatively impact their spending behavior.

 SST

-Since SST is a single-stage tax the profit margins are much lower than usual and the restaurant owners won’t be able to claim input tax credits on this.
-Which makes it difficult for them as the profit margins are much lower than usual.
+Since SST is a single-stage tax, the profit margins are much lower than usual.
+The restaurant owners won’t be able to claim input tax credits on this.
+Which makes it difficult for them, as the profit margins are much lower than usual.
 They have to adjust the pricing of the menu items to be profitable.

 SST is simple to understand and comply hence the administrative burden of restaurant owners is reduced because of this.

-The single-stage nature of this tax has a lesser burden as compared to GST and doesn’t make them feel overwhelmed by the tax.
+The single-stage nature of this tax has a lesser burden as compared to GST.
+It doesn’t make them feel overwhelmed by the tax.

 In summary, we explored the key aspects of the Sales and Services Tax (SST) and the Goods and Services Tax (GST) in Malaysia.
 SST, reintroduced in 2018, is a single-stage tax with separate sales and service components.
 GST, implemented in 2015, was a multi-stage tax covering every consumption stage.
 We also compared their impacts, especially on restaurant owners, detailing the calculation of SST and current rates.
 Understanding these tax systems will help you navigate compliance and pricing strategies effectively.